SaifAyman23/SaifAyman23/README.md

 # 💫 About Me:
 👋 Hello!
-I'm a third-year Computer Science student at the Faculty of Computer and Artificial Intelligence, University of Sadat City.<br><br>💻 Fullstack Developer | Passionate about building dynamic web applications using Django, Django REST Framework (DRF), SQL databases, and Next.js.
-I enjoy working across the stack to bring ideas to life with efficient, scalable solutions.<br><br>📚 Learning Journey | Currently expanding my backend development skills and diving into machine learning to explore new possibilities in AI and data science.<br><br>🌱 Always eager to learn, build, and collaborate!
+I'm a Computer Science student at the Faculty of Computer and Artificial Intelligence, University of Sadat City.

+💻 Fullstack Developer | Skilled in building dynamic web applications using Django, Django REST Framework (DRF), React.js, and Next.js.
+I enjoy working across the stack to deliver efficient and scalable solutions.

+📚 Learning Journey | Currently deepening my backend expertise and exploring machine learning to expand my knowledge in AI and data science.

+🌱 Always eager to learn, build, and collaborate!

 ## 🌐 Socials: